monzo/progression-framework/frameworks/engineering/web.md

           - "Leads writing large scope proposals"
           - "Breaks down large long-lasting projects into sensible discrete chunks that compound to achieve a large goal"
           - "Helps prioritise and balance short-term and long-term investments, focusing on high impact, high value work"
-          - "Understands the big picture and integrates company goals into their area"
       - level: 6
         criteria:
           - "Accountable for delivery of large, mission critical engineering projects"
           - "Originates or finishes large, horizontal engineering efforts"
-          - "Is the accountable manager for high-impact projects"
   - name: "mastery"
     title: "🛠️ Mastery"
     content: